gvwilson/thirdbit/src/fiction/makers-return/index.md

 Captain Leung slapped a switch to cut the voice off, cursing under his breath in a language Sindy didn't recognize.
 "That's torn it.
-We have to set down *now*."
+We *have* to set down.
-He looked at Sindy.
-"Any suggestions?"

-She shook her head.
-She was pretty sure the shuttle wasn't supposed to be shaking the way it was.
-"Just stay away from the swamp.
-Oh, and Heck—the bots there don't much like people."

-"What's Heck?"
-Violet asked.

-"It's where Central used to live.
-Better stay out of Sandy Bend, too.
-That's where Special Blazes is from.
-I bet there's a bunch of people there that would shoot at you like Nash did."

-"So what you're saying is,
-we should have stayed in orbit,"
-Captain Leung muttered.
-"All right, I'm putting us down in that clearing.
-Hold on."
+Hang on."

-Their landing was bumpier than their takeoff had been.
+Their landing a couple of minutes later was bumpier than their takeoff had been.
 For a moment Sindy was sure they were going to crash, but the shuttle slowed, steadied,